 The proposed Groothoek WEF will also aid in overcoming possible future power.
 In 2022, South Africa witnessed its longest recorded hours of load shedding, with the power being off for 1 949 hours between January and September 2022 as shown in Figure 3-5.
 The South African Government has taken strides to try reducing these power cuts through the implementation of bid Windows in REIPPP, but it is still expected that the country will undergo more load shedding.
-Over the years the construction of Solar and Wind facilities has become cheaper, and less time-
+Over the years the construction of Solar and Wind facilities has become cheaper, and less timeconsuming.
+Thus, acting as a faster and more efficient method of meeting the ever-growing demand for electricity in the country.
+Renewable energy is a key factor in the national energy mix and will help assist in ensuring that load shedding is prevented in South Africa.